alecjacobson/geometry-processing-csc2520/index.md

 ## Organization

 In lecture we will cover the mathematical background and visual intuition of the week's topic.
-At home, students will complete a **_weekly_** programming assignment to implement a corresponding algorithm.
-By the end of the semester, these algorithms compose a toolbox that students can use to create a unique
-_artifact_: the **_final project_** is to use these tools to create a unique piece of geometry to visualize (as an image or interactive experience) or 3D print.
-There may be short in-class quizzes (easy for students who attended lecture and worked through the derivations).
+At home, students will complete a small **_weekly_** programming assignment to implement a corresponding algorithm.
+By the end of the semester, these algorithms compose a toolbox that students can use to create a unique _artifact_: the **_final project_** is to use these tools to create a unique piece of geometry to visualize (as an image or interactive experience) or 3D print.

 _Below is a work in progress.
 Stay tuned._